-After the ACM or LBP has been identified at the facility and its condition evaluated, a decision can be made regarding management in place, repair or abatement alternatives.
-Abatement should be considered, if construction plans are scheduled that will disturb the ACM and LBP or if significantly damaged materials are encountered during the inspection.
+After identification and evaluation of ACM or LBP, a decision must be made regarding management in place, repair or abatement alternatives.
+Abatement must be conducted if construction plans are scheduled that will disturb the ACM and LBP or if significantly damaged materials are encountered during the inspection.